Nils Mortimer: Viborg

 On 7 July 2022, the same day as he was released by Barcelona B, Mortimer joined Danish Superliga club Viborg FF on a four-year contract.
 He made his debut for Viborg on 24 July in a 3–1 away loss to AGF, coming on in the 83rd minute in place of Jay-Roy Grot.
 His first Viborg goal came on 9 August, opening the score in a 2–1 away win over Faroese club B36 Tórshavn in the UEFA Europa Conference League third qualifying round.

 On 10 August 2023, Viborg confirmed the mutual agreement to terminate Mortimer's contract.

 Granada B

 On 17 August 2023, Mortimer signed a one-year contract with Granada's B team competing in the third-tier Primera Federación.
 He made his debut for the club on 27 August, coming on as a substitute in a 2–1 home defeat against Murcia.

 Académico de Viseu

-On 30 July 2024, Mortimer signed a one-season contact with Académico de Viseu in Liga Portugal 2, with an option to extend for three more seasons.
+On 30 July 2024, Mortimer signed a one-season contract with Académico de Viseu in Liga Portugal 2, with an option to extend for three more seasons.